exercism/python/exercises/concept/currency-exchange/.docs/instructions.md

 Create the `get_number_of_bills()` function, taking `budget` and `denomination`.

-This function should return the *number of bills* that you can get using the *budget*.
-In other words, how many bills of the denomination's value fit into the total budget
+This function should return the _number of new currency bills_ that you can receive within the given _budget_.
+In other words, how many _whole bills_ of the new currency fit into the amount of old currency you currently have?
 **Note: ** You can only receive _whole bills_, not fractions of bills,  so remember to divide accordingly.
-You are rounding down to the nearest whole number.
+Effectively, you are rounding _down_ to the nearest whole bill/denomination.
 ```python
 >>> get_number_of_bills(127.5, 5)
 25